All Episodes

 It is indeed.

-And but and and s and anybody on my staff that has a new child, I always, if there's any way possible, I let them work remote.
+And anybody on my staff that has a new child, I always, if there's any way possible, I let them work remote because look, I can find out, I know in seconds if somebody's doing their job or not.

-It's not it's not even complicated to figure out if they're really focused on doing their work or not doing their work, but if they need to be home with their young children, I want them home with their young children, and I try to facilitate that.
+It's not even complicated to figure out if they're really focused on doing their work or not doing their work, but if they need to be home with their young children, I want them home with their young children, and I try to facilitate that.

-Yeah, it it's so important, Sean.
+Yeah, it's so important, Sean.

-I I really think that we need to encourage the about to be dads, we need to encourage our young dads.
+I really think that we need to encourage the about-to-be dads.

-Soon so too many dads jump on this bandwagon of the doom and gloom, and they're warning these new guys, oh, just wait until you don't get any sleep, just wait till you have no sex life anymore, just wait till you have no social life.
+Too many dads jump on this bandwagon of the doom and gloom, and they're warning these new guys, oh, just wait until you don't get any sleep.

 And I say, stop doing that.